apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/010-installing-the-driver-on-windows.md

 ## The Tableau Data-connection Customization (TDC) File

 The MapR Drill ODBC Driver includes a file named `MapRDrillODBC.TDC`.
-The TDC file includes customizations that improve ODBC configuration and performance when using Tableau.
+The TDC file file includes customizations that improve ODBC configuration and performance when using Tableau.

-If you install Tableau after you install the MapR Drill ODBC driver, you must install the Tableau TDC FIle.
-When Tableau is already installed on the machine, the TDC file is installed automatically when you install the MapR Drill ODBC driver.

 ### Installing the TDC File
-The MapR Drill ODBC driver installer installs the TDC file automatically.
-If you installed the MapR Drill ODBC driver first and then installed Tableau, you need to install the TDC file manually.
+The MapR Drill ODBC driver installer automatically installs the TDC file if the installer can find the Tableau installation.
+If you installed the MapR Drill ODBC driver first and then installed Tableau, the TDC file is not installed automatically, and you need to install the TDC file manually.

 **To install the MapRDrillODBC.TDC file manually:**